 Internal IP addresses are assigned to the local network and exist so that routers (devices that connect to the Internet) can tell the difference when a computer, cell phone, printer, or other device is connected.
 While the external IP address is your router’s IP address, this is what websites see when you browse the web.

 It is one of the most common default private IP addresses format given to network routers all over the world.
-The range of numbers between 192.168.0.0 and 192.168.255.255 is reserved for private IP addresses.
+The range of numbers between 192.168.0.0 and 192.168.255.255 is reserved for private IP addresses in Australia.
 The Internet Assigned Numbers Authority distributes these numbers to router manufacturers.

-Which is better private or public IP address?
+Which is better private vs public IP address in Australia?

-In terms of security, private IP addresses are way better than public IPs, since private IP addresses aren’t visible directly over the internet and are located behind NAT, which also ensures your home network’s security.
+In terms of security, private IP addresses are way better than public IPs in Australia, since private IP addresses aren’t visible directly over the internet and are located behind NAT, which also ensures your home network’s security.

-How do I host my website with public IP?
+How do I host my website with public IP in Australia?

-For hosting websites with a public IP address, you require using a dynamic DNS service that’s free such as no-ip.com, in which you can select a free domain name and point it towards your public IP address.
+For hosting websites with a public IP address in Australia, you require using a dynamic DNS service that’s free such as no-ip.com, in which you can select a free domain name and point it towards your public IP address in Australia.
 You’d also have to add your credentials of no-ip.com and domain name in your dynamic DNS router settings.

-Here is how you can find out your IPv4 address:
+Here is how you can find out your IPv4 address in Australia:

 - Open the Control panel and navigate to Network and Internet.